Reductive quotients of klt singularities: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Michel Brion, Ana-Maria Castravet, Stefano Filipazzi, Jack Hall, Jochen Heinloth, Jesus Martinez-Garcia, Stefan Nemirovski, David Rydh, Karl Schwede, Hendrik S\"u\ss, Xiaowei Wang, and Chenyang Xu for many useful comments.
+The authors would like to thank Michel Brion, Ana-Maria Castravet, St\'ephane Druel, Stefano Filipazzi, Jack Hall, Jochen Heinloth, Jesus Martinez-Garcia, Stefan Nemirovski, David Rydh, Karl Schwede, Hendrik S\"u\ss, Xiaowei Wang, and Chenyang Xu for many useful comments.
+Moreover, they are grateful to the referee for various suggestions on how to improve the exposition of the paper.
 LB and DG want to thank the organizers of the ``Komplexe Analysis -- Algebraicity and Transcendence" workshop at Oberwolfach Research Institute for Mathematics (MFO) for inviting us and the MFO for its excellent hospitality; our discussions on the topic of this paper started there in August 2020.